misaelnieto/misaelnieto.github.io/content/posts/porting-your-xdv-theme-to-ploneapptheming.md

 This is a list of tasks to remind me what to do when porting a `xdv` theme to `plone.app.theming`.

-Replace "`my.theme`" or "`my/theme`" with your theme namespace.
+Replace `my.theme` or `my/theme` with your theme namespace.

 ## Use Plone 4.1

-Migrate site to Plone 4.1 or add proper version dependencies to "`extends`" sections on buildout.
+Migrate site to Plone 4.1 or add proper version dependencies to `extends` sections on buildout.

 ## Add setuptools dependency on plone.app.theming